 - Sanitation & food reduction – eliminating food sources for rodents is a key part of any control program.
 Food reduction will increase pressure on populations to venture beyond normal forage areas, try new baits, and will reduce reproduction.

-Control your local Southborough rodent control experts, Rove Pest Control.
+Get local rodent control in Southborough with Rove Pest Control.